sysdiglabs/sysdig-aws-workshop-instructions/docs/modules/runtime-threat-detection/runtime-threat-detection-cloud/eks-iam-roles-and-irsa.md

 ---

 {: .goal }
-> Cloud use is complicated, especially now that workloads can have their own identity and permissions.
-In order to secure our workloads, we have to use tools to understand exactly what permissions they have, and what they, **and attackers**, are doing with them.
+> Using the cloud is complicated, especially now that workloads can have their own identities and permissions.
+To secure our workloads, we need to use tools to understand exactly what permissions they have and what they, **and attackers**, are doing with them.
 >
->At the completion of this module, you will gain an understanding of how EKS workloads can be overpermissioned with IAM Roles for Service Accounts (IRSA), how that can affect your security posture, and how to detect and prevent this with Sysdig.
+>At the end of this module, you will have an understanding of how EKS workloads can be over-permissioned with IAM Roles for Service Accounts (IRSA), how this can affect your security posture, and how to detect and prevent this with Sysdig.

 1. TOC
 {:toc}